<< magazine top >>

 300 Mickey mice vol.2

-A week stay in Taketomi Island of Okinawa was passing almost half.
-I took a sightseeing carriage with buffalo.
-The young guide plays the sanshin guitar very well so as talking.
-When we were passing a house, he added the explanation "The resident of this house is the oldest man in this island.
+When we were passing a house, he described "The resident of this house is the oldest man in this island.
 He usually sleeps on the terrace in the afternoon.
 How's today?
 He isn't there.
 You see?
 I think it's too early for sleep"

 Today's piece